 Vandalism at West Philadelphia mosque under investigation: police

 PHILADELPHIA (CBS) -- Police are investigating vandalism targeting a mosque in West Philadelphia.
 It happened around 3 a.m.
-Friday morning on the 4200 block of Walnut Street.
+Friday morning on the 4200 block of Walnut Street of Masjid Al-Jamia of Philadelphia.

 A man in a red coat and blue jeans was captured on surveillance video.